codemod-com/docs/blog/2023-8-23dream-migration/index.md

 darkImageSrc="/img/blog/dream-migration/cms-wordpress-dream-migration.mp4"/>

-With Intuita codemods, you will…

-- **Save brainpower:** While we are obsessed with the intricacies of Next.js, we would prefer if you focused your brainpower on creating new, delightful experiences for end users.
-Our generically applicable codemods will automate many demanding tasks for you.
-Some of them include generating **metadata** and **generateMetadata** functions considering the imports & dependencies; moving dependencies from **pages** to the **app** directory and generating new API functions; migrating **useRouter** hook usages to new hooks; removing **next/head** usages and related component code; and creating boilerplate functions to replace **getStaticPaths**, **getServerSideProps**, and **getStaticProps**.
-Without the codemods, you would have to handle these tasks manually, referring to documentation and considering API differences, making the process demanding and error-prone.
-- **Save time**: The effort required for migration depends on the size and complexity of the project (we can assist with estimating this effort).
-But as a reference, using our migration codemods for even a tiny project like cms-wordpress with only two pages has the potential to save approximately one day: 4 hours of reading upgrade documentation and 4 hours of manually analyzing, detecting, and properly transforming the code to complete the migration.

 **Follow the steps below to automate your Next.js App Router migration with Intuita.**

 These steps can also reproduce our results on the cms-wordpress sample project demonstrated above.